Table of Contents

 FICA allows various methods for verifying customer identity:

-// FICA-compliant ID verification using SA ID Checker API
+// Structural SA ID number validation using the SA ID Checker API

 try {